joseprupi/joseprupi.github.io/docs/_posts/_2023-09-04-cosine-similarity-simd-implementation.markdown

 | Plain Python, more pythonic    |  271.683     |
 | Plain Python     |  323.389    |

-And the result is ~0.7 ms, which oh crap, is slower than executing the original SciPy version and similar to my NumPy implementation.
+And the result is ~0.7 ms, which oh crap, is slower than executing the original SciPy version and almost identical to my original NumPy implementation.

 It turns out that some of the stuff I got rid off from the *correlation* function are the two lines below:

 ```python
 u = _validate_vector(u)